 Returning students with an academic average under 60% will not be allowed to return to residence.
 As the assignment process is largely marks driven, the higher your academic average, the better chance you have of getting a bed.

-If you wish us to take account of a medical condition which would not be described as a disability, we require that you give a brief summary and send us supporting documentation from your doctor by June 1, 2012.
+If you wish us to take account of a medical condition which would not be described as a disability, we require that you give a brief summary in your on-line application and send us supporting documentation from your doctor by June 3, 2013.
+There a variety of ways you cand sent that documentation.
+If you have access to a scanner, scan it and attach it to an e-mail to email@example.com.
 You will find our mailing address at the top of our Frequently Asked Questions page, or you can fax the documentation to the Manager Residence Admissions and Administration at (905) 688 0797.
 Students need to explain what special requirements they have because of this medical condition.

 Please note that residence is high density living and it may be difficult to control the environment to the extent that some students require.
 The Residence Life Staff can act as a resource to help educate others but we do not make special arrangements for students with allergies or migraines as we believe that only the student can assess whether accommodation in this environment is safe and conducive to a healthy lifestyle.